-This information has been compiled and released in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the "Clery Act") and the Violence Against Women Reauthorization Act of 2013, and is produced by the Department of Public Safety.
-Electronic copies of the Annual Security and Fire Safety Report are distributed via email to all students, faculty, and staff at Middlebury College.
-Printed copies are available and are provided upon request at the Middlebury Department of Public Safety, 125 Main Street, Middlebury, VT 05753 (email: publicsafety@middlebury.edu or phone: 802-443-5133).
-The report may also be accessed on the Department of Public Safety's website.
+This information has been compiled and released in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the "Clery Act") and the Violence Against Women Reauthorization Act of 2013, and is produced by the Institute's Office of the Vice President and the Security Department.
+Electronic copies of the Annual Security Report are distributed via email to all students, faculty, and staff at the Institute.
+Printed copies are available and are provided upon request, by e-mailing the Executive Assistant to the Vice President, Barbara Burke, at blburke@middlebury.edu.